Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Conley-Morse Persistence Barcode

 \section{Conley-Morse Persistence Barcode}

 Let $\zzTD$ be a transition diagram for a zigzag filtration of block decompositions~$\zzBD$.
 Note that we have a natural arrangement of index pairs by columns corresponding to the stages of the construction.
-By applying the homology functor to $\zzTD$, we obtain a persistence module $\perm{M}$ consisting of Conley indices and linear maps induced by inclusions.
+In particular, Proposition~\ref{prop:iptd_is_acyclic} tells us that there is a poset underlying every transition diagram, which we denote by $\poset$ from now on.
+By applying the homology functor to $\zzTD$, we obtain a persistence module $\perm{M}$ over $\poset$.
+It consists of Conley indices and linear maps induced by inclusions.
 We call it the \emph{Conley-Morse persistence module} .
-Before studing its decomposition, we introduce two crucial properties of $\zzTD$ and $\perm{M}$.
-Recall that with Proposition~\ref{prop:iptd_is_acyclic} we introduced the poset underlying a transition diagram; we denote it here by $\poset$.
+Before studying its decomposition, we introduce two crucial properties of $\zzTD$ and $\perm{M}$.

-\begin{lemma} Given a transition diagram $\zzTD$ and two index pairs in the same column.
+\begin{lemma} Let $\zzTD$ be a transition diagram.
+Consider two index pairs in the same column.
 If there is an arrow in the induced poset $\poset$ representing an inclusion $\ipair{p,\tdyn} \hookrightarrow \ipair{q,\tdyn}$ then the induced homomorphism in homology is $0$. \end{lemma} \begin{proof} By construction the vertical inclusions appear only within an AR-split diagram.
-The splitting theorem~\ref{thm:basic_triple} guarantees that the induced linear map equals $0$. \end{proof}
+The splitting theorem (Theorem~\ref{thm:index_triple}) guarantees that the induced linear map equals $0$. \end{proof}

-\begin{remark} Since all vertical arrows in $\zzTD$ comes from the concatenation of two inclusions in an AR-split diagram, there are no vertical arrows in the Hasse diagram of $\poset$.
-In addition, due to the construction of the transition diagram (see Section~\ref{subsec:basic-transition-diagram}), every node in the Hasse diagram can be a source of at most one arrow and the target of at most one arrow coming from the preceding column.
+\begin{remark} Since all vertical arrows in $\zzTD$ come from the concatenation of two inclusions in an AR-split diagram, there are no vertical arrows in the Hasse diagram of $\poset$.
+In addition, due to the construction of the transition diagram (see Section~\ref{subsec:basic-transition-diagram}), every node in the Hasse diagram is the source of at most one arrow and the target of at most one arrow coming from the preceding column.
 The same is true for the following column.
 See Figure~\ref{fig:node_example} for an illustration. \end{remark}